Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The API should return **100,000** records.

 **Testing Outputs**
-(JSON response showing total records)
+(JSON response showing the total records)

 ---